 1. Norman Rockwell’s Influence in American Art

 Norman Rockwell (1894-1978) was an American painter, illustrator, and author whose art captured everyday life in America.
 His painting style was often humorous with elements of caricature.
-Other times, his art portrayed conflicting political views within American culture on subjects from civil rights to poverty.
+Other times, his art portrayed conflicting political views within American culture on civil rights and poverty.